ecadlabs/taquito/docs/sapling.md

 The `@taquito/sapling` package provides a `SaplingToolkit` class that surfaces all of the Sapling capabilities, allowing it to read from a Sapling state and prepare transactions.

 The constructor of the `SaplingToolkit` takes the following properties:
+- the first parameter is an object containing:
-- an instance of `InMemorySpendingKey` as the spending key is needed to prepare and sign transactions that spend tokens
+  - a `saplingSigner` property, an instance of `InMemorySpendingKey` as the spending key is needed to prepare and sign transactions that spend tokens.
+  - an optional `saplingProver` property which can be an instance of `InMemoryProvingKey` if you want to generate the proofs from a proving key rather than the spending key.
 - the second parameter is an object containing:
   - the address of the Sapling contract (string)
   - the size of the memo of the corresponding Sapling contract (number)